People

 Department Spotlight

-PhD Student.
 B.S. in Physics; Earth and Environmental Science, Furman U

 I have always longed to learn about space and to understand the processes that shaped the Earth.
 For my PhD I am studying lobate patterns that form in arctic hillslopes on Earth and Mars.